 The hirer agrees to be responsible for any damage caused during or as a result of the hireage.

-Prior to commencement of this licence the hirer must provide proof to the club that it holds Public Liability insurance for at least $1,000,000 (one million).

 This licence takes effect when signed by both parties.

 This licence is for the named hirer only and is not transferrable to any other person or party or hirer.